A favicon of Google Analytics 4 (GA4)

 Is Google Analytics 4 good for small businesses?

-Yes.
-Our analysis of 140,109 enriched companies shows 73.08% of GA4 users have 1-10 employees.
+Yes, our analysis of 140,109 enriched companies shows 73.08% of GA4 users have 1-10 employees.
 The free tier includes event tracking, conversion measurement, audience building, and Google Ads integration without any cost.
 Small businesses in retail, wellness, and real estate are particularly well-represented in our dataset.

 Does GA4 work with Shopify?

-Yes.
-Our tech stack data shows 23.66% of GA4 users also run Shopify, making it the most common ecommerce platform among GA4 sites.
+Yes, our tech stack data shows 23.66% of GA4 users also run Shopify, making it the most common ecommerce platform among GA4 sites.
 Shopify supports native GA4 integration through its Online Store preferences.
 For advanced ecommerce tracking like purchase funnels and product performance, merchants typically use Google Tag Manager alongside GA4.

 How does GA4 handle cross-device tracking?